EFForg/design/animations.md

 ### **Privacy & security constraints:**
 If you are making animations that include a working piece of software, such as for a demo or for a tutorial:
 #### DON’T:
-record private / sensitive information on your screen.
+Record private and/or sensitive information on your screen.
 #### DO:
-make a dummy account, only record the part of your screen that you need.
+Make a dummy account, and only record the part of your screen that you need.

 ### **Accessibility**
 #### DON'T: